 - If you have a dual band WiFi router, check that you are on the 5GHz frequency band and not the 2GHz.
 Many other devices use a 2GHz which could be causing your network interference.
 Login to your WiFi provider account to ensure you are set up on 5GHz as default.

-Chrome and Firefox are the two best supported browsers that you can select when using Glisser, we do not support the use of Internet Explorer – why?
+Chrome and Firefox are the two best supported browsers that you can select when using Glisser and will reduce any audience access restrictions.
+We do not support the use of Internet Explorer – why?
 Because internet explorer is not safe!
 Don’t take our word for it, there are 100s of articles outlining the risk associated with browsing the web on IE. Safari will not restrict your access to the Glisser platform itself but is not best supported, primarily when integrated with Zoom.

 Glisser allows you to whitelist your audience members emails/ unique IDS to ensure only those that are registered can enter.
 Once logging in as an audience member, access will be refused if the email/Unique ID that is being entered is not registered on the whitelist.
 The account admin can log in and add to the whitelist as well as search for those who may be registered.
 See our whitelist support article for more information.